-With the help of an ultrasound we can better visualize the liver and diagnose different conditions and pathologies.
+With the help of an ultrasound we can better visualize the liver and diagnose different conditions and pathologies such as cirrhosis, liver cancer, liver lesions, liver disease, liver cyst, fatty liver, inflammation of the liver, and more.
 By using a high frequency transducer probe and ultrasound gel, we can clearly see the appearance and anatomy of the liver.
 Fatty liver as well as Cirrhosis of the liver, enlargement of the liver, liver nodules and masses, and other conditions can be diagnosed using ultrasound technology.

 Doppler liver ultrasound can help detect early signs of portal vein thrombosis, hepatic artery issues and more.
 Patients with a history of alcohol abuse, cirrhosis, ascites or other liver conditions can utilize Doppler ultrasound to insure overall liver function and health.